Search the VMware Knowledge Base (KB)

-Using the vCenter Server datastore browser to download or copy a powered-on virtual machine's .vmx and .nvram files fails (1019286)
+Using the VMware vCenter Server 4.x,5.x and 6.0 datastore browser to download or copy a powered-on virtual machine's .vmx and .nvram files fails (1019286)

 - Downloading the .vmx or .nvram file of a powered-on virtual machine from the datastore browser in vSphere Client fails.